Become the Beast: Exploring Human-Quadruped Locomotion for Exergames: Design

 \subsection{Utilizing Computer Vision and Depth Estimation}

-We adopted a Computer Vision (CV) approach to prioritize accessibility and natural movement, avoiding the restrictive hardware and complex setup of marker-based systems.
-To overcome the limitations of standard RGB cameras in full-body pose estimation, we utilized the depth sensing capabilities of the RGB-D cameras \cite{han_cvkinectreview_2013}.
-Motion data capture and body tracking have been implemented using the Azure Kinect DK by Microsoft \cite{AzureKinectDK} and their proprietary software development kit, the Azure Kinect Body Tracking SDK \cite{microsoft_azure_kinect_bodytrack_2024}.
-The Azure Kinect was selected for its superior skeletal tracking performance \cite{albert_kinectperformance_2020}, particularly for users in the supine position \cite{shi_kinectlying_2023}.

-While Microsoft has announced the discontinuation of the Azure Kinect Developer Kit in late 2023, the formal transfer of its depth-sensing technology to a partner ecosystem ensures continued hardware availability.
-A primary successor is the Orbbec Femto Bolt \cite{orbbec2023femtobolt}, which was developed in collaboration with Microsoft and utilizes the same 1-megapixel Time-of-Flight (ToF) sensor and operating modes as the original device.
+To prioritize accessibility and avoid restrictive marker-based setups, we adopted a computer vision approach using the Azure Kinect DK RGB-D camera \cite{han_cvkinectreview_2013, AzureKinectDK, microsoft_azure_kinect_bodytrack_2024}.
+The Azure Kinect provides superior skeletal tracking \cite{albert_kinectperformance_2020}, particularly for supine users \cite{shi_kinectlying_2023}.
+While the original developer kit has been discontinued in late 2023, its depth-sensing technology remains commercially available through partner devices like the Orbbec Femto Bolt \cite{orbbec2023femtobolt}.

-The Azure Kinect's depth sensor, through its skeletal tracking, can measure joint input data in 6 degrees of freedom (6-DOF).
-It can provide position and orientation information for 32 joints.
-However, for velocity calculations, we primarily require tracking the joint data of the four limb end effectors (left hand, right hand, left foot, right foot).
-We additionally track eleven more joints (head, pelvis, left elbow, right elbow, left knee, right knee, chest, left shoulder, right shoulder, left hip, right hip) to construct a simplified skeletal visualization of the tracked humanoid for debugging purposes.
+Although the Azure Kinect's depth sensor can track input data in 6 degrees of freedom (6-DOF) for 32 joints, our velocity calculations rely primarily on the four limb end effectors, with an additional eleven joints tracked solely for debugging visualization.
+We positioned the camera directly above the user to prevent limb occlusion in the camera view and to minimize the installation footprint for commercial deployment.

-Depth information is required when the camera is in front or on top of the user.
-The camera placement is to 1) ensure that limbs are not occluding each other in the camera view, 2) minimize the footprint of the setup, which is a key variable if aiming to operate a game in commercial premises like indoor activity parks.
-A camera on the side would need to be far enough which requires a larger footprint.
 Moreover, the top mounted camera setup easily supports a multiplayer future extension with two or more players side-by-side, which is impossible with a side camera due to players occluding each other.